vkharge/CKA/docs/02-Core-Concepts/08-Kubelet.md

 #### Kubelet is the sole point of contact for the kubernetes cluster
 - The **`kubelet`** will create the pods on the nodes, the scheduler only decides which pods goes where.
+  Kubelet responsibility:

+    .
+Register Node
+       The kubelet in the kubernetes worker node, registers the node with the kubernetes cluster.

+    .
+Create PODS
+        When kubeket receives instructions to load a container or a POD on the node, it requests the container run time engine, which may be Docker, to pull the required image and run an instance.

+     .
+Monitor PODS and Nodes
+        The kubelet continues to monitor the state of the POD and the containers in it and reports to the kube-api server on a timely basis.

   ![kubelet](../../images/kubelet.PNG)